WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, a value is on the top of the stack.
 3. Pop the value val from the stack.
-4. If val is REF.NULL, then:
+4. If val is some REF.NULL, then:
   a.
 Trap.
-5. If val is REF.ARRAY_ADDR, then:
+5. If val is some REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a) be val.
   b.
 If (a < |$arrayinst(z)|), then:
     1) Push the value (I32.CONST |$arrayinst(z)[a].FIELDS|) to the stack.